 Manifold did not know what coordinate system was in the file.
 When Manifold imports a file that comes with no coordinate system information Manifold simply assigns the default coordinate system, which happens to be Pseudo Mercator coordinate system, as a placeholder, displaying the placeholder in red text to indicate it is just a placeholder.
 When importing the MexPsMerc.shp file Manifold received no coordinate system info from the shapefile so Manifold assigned the default Pseudo Mercator coordinate system.
 In this case by pure coincidence that happens to be the right coordinate system.

-The coordinate system read-out in the Component pane switches to using black text to show the coordinate system has been assigned and is no longer just a provisional placeholder.
+The coordinate system read-out in the Info pane switches to using black text to show the coordinate system has been assigned and is no longer just a provisional placeholder.

 We can confirm the initial coordinate system has been correctly assigned by dragging and dropping the MexPsMerc drawing into the map.
 In the illustration above we have closed the other open drawings to reduce clutter.

 Like magic, the MexPsMerc drawing appears exactly where Mexico should be.